-In this tutorial you will learn how to draw beautiful long legs for your fashion illustrations.
-The understanding of fashion legs proportions will add a lot to the clothes you create, giving them the needed grace and style to show the best of your designs.
+In this tutorial, you will learn how to draw beautiful long legs for your fashion illustrations.
+The understanding of fashion leg proportions will add a lot to the clothes you create, giving them the needed grace and style to show the best of your designs.

 Starting from the place you finished the Female torso tutorial pull down a vertical Centerline from the middle of the body.

 Divide the Centerline in 5 and a half sections each of which with the size of the model’s head.
 Remember that drawing them the same size is fundamental for the final result.
 Don’t overlap them and make sure they are situated right on the Centerline.
 Mark the ground where the five heads and a half end.

 Some fashion illustrators prefer to draw the legs even more enlengthened.
 Following the steps in this tutorial guarantees you elegant results, but if you are looking for exaggerated proportions feel free to experiment with the number of the heads located on the Centerline.